 The Robotics Track is a promising practice for creating an environment where students and mentors, regardless of their level of computer background or visual impairment, are able to explore robotics through teamwork and problem-solving skills.
 In addition, students learn about robotics-related careers and the transition to college from near-peer mentors and alumni with disabilities.

-AccessComputing mingrant activities have been funded by the National Science Foundation as part of the Broadening Participation in Computing (BPC) program of the Directorate for Computer and Information Sciences and Engineering (CISE) (grant #CNS-0540615, CNS-0837508, and CNS-1042260).
+AccessComputing minigrant activities have been funded by the National Science Foundation as part of the Broadening Participation in Computing (BPC) program of the Directorate for Computer and Information Sciences and Engineering (CISE) (Grant #CNS-0540615, CNS-0837508, and CNS-1042260).

 - National Federation of the Blind Youth Slam